DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 As the pseudocode shows, a random value is drawn when a new visitor has arrived.
 If the random value is smaller than the threshold `epsilon`, set before the start of the experiment, then a random bandit is picked.
 Note that this randomly picked bandit can be the same as the one picked by `argmax`.
 To exclude such case only requires a few more lines of code.
 However, the benefit of doing so is not obvious.

 Let's now move onto the actual implementation of `Epsilon Greedy` in `Python`.
-Note that there are lines with comment "*only in demonstration*".
-These are codes to generate the *true* probabilities of different bandits, which you obvious do not know when running a real-world experiment.
+Note that the script includes lines with the comment "*only in demonstration*".
+These are codes to generate the *true* probabilities of different bandits, which you obviously do not know when running a real-world experiment.

 ```python
 import numpy as np